News & Announcements

 How to implement dynamically-generated nonces on your Netlify sites

 Your next deploy will contain the CSP nonce.
-If your site already has a CSP in place, this integration will merge the nonce with your existing directives.
+If your site already has a CSP in place, this extension will merge the nonce with your existing directives.

 🧩 If you prefer configuration as code, you can also enable this functionality by installing the @netlify/plugin-csp-nonce build plugin.